How to Make Dried Figs

 Learn how to make dried figs dried fig preserves are common in many cultures especially in the Mediterranean and the Middle East

-Raw Food > How to Make Dried Figs (Eat for Health)
+Healthy for Life > How to Make Dried Figs (Health )

 figs are rich of iron, potassium, calcium and phosphorus.
 Fresh figs have a small seasonal window, so they're dried and enjoyed all year.
 Dried fig preserves are common in many cultures, especially in the Mediterranean and the Middle East.

 Figs dried in a microwave will store well in the refrigerator for up to three weeks

 - Place the figs into the colander and wash them under cool water

 - Arrange the cut figs on the plate with the cut edges facing down.
 Do not allow the figs to touch each other on the plate

 - Place the plate into the microwave.
 Microwave the figs for 10 minutes.